BallAerospace/COSMOS/_posts/2016-08-22-custom-widgets.markdown

 {% highlight ruby %}
     def value=(data)
-      (0...@rows).each do |row| # Note the extra 'dot' which means up to but not including setItem(row, 0, Qt::TableWidgetItem.new(data[row]))
+      (0...@rows).each do |row| # Note the extra 'dot' which means up to but not including setItem(row, 0, Qt::TableWidgetItem.new(data[row].to_s))
       end
     end
 {% endhighlight %}

 The data value passed to the method is the same target, packet, and item used in the screen definition.
 In our value= method we are using our stored instance variable ```@rows``` to index into the array data and create new [Qt::TableWidgetItem](http://doc.qt.io/qt-4.8/qtablewidgetitem.html) instances to store the data.
+TableWidgetItems expect Strings to be passed so I call to_s on the data item to ensure it is a String.
 If you now re-launch Telemetry Viewer you should see the values populated in the table:

 ![COSMOS Inst Array](/img/2016_08_22_inst_array3.png)